-Your application fee for the PADI Instructor Examination are not included in your IDC course or package price and need to be paid at the IE to PADI. by actively working and teaching new students you can easily make your money back (and then some!).
+Your application fee for the PADI Instructor Examination are not included in your IDC course or package price and need to be paid at the IE to PADI.
+Becoming an instructor is not cheap but by actively working and teaching new students you can easily make your money back (and then some!).

-Once you have passed your IDC you will be invited to take your IE. This is normally taken the weekend after your IDC finishes.

-This information is intended to assist IE Candidates in their preparation for their IE with information on venues, times and date.
-Make sure you read it carefully.
-If you have any questions in regard to the IE we suggest you contact us the first instance or alternatively Instructor Development at PADI

 Be sure to bring all the IE required materials to your orientation.
 Additional information of venues and scheduling will be provided at this time.

 Entry to the IE